SantoshiBhujel/MultisellerE-commerce/README.md

 Mail the shop owner once the shop is activated( event is traced with ShopObserver)

 To give access to the Owner about shop in admin panel(using custom voyager controller):
-    create a new custom controller VoyagerShopController(within Admin folder) and extends VoyagerBaseController From VoyagerBaseController, copy the 'index' method and paste to VoyagerShopController In Voyager Admin, edit the shops(tools->bread->shops) and insert the controller name(App\Http\Controllers\Admin\VoyagerShopController),save it.
+    create a new custom controller VoyagerShopController(within Admin folder) and extends 'VoyagerBaseController' From VoyagerBaseController, copy the 'index' method and paste to VoyagerShopController In Voyager Admin, edit the shops(tools->bread->shops) and insert the controller name(App\Http\Controllers\Admin\VoyagerShopController),save it.
     (line no 74-77 added in VoyagerShopController,which shows only logged in users shop details)